Michelalmeidasilva/RN-proof-of-concept/README.md

 ## React Native POCS

 This repository contains various Proof of Concept (PoC) projects developed in React Native using Expo.
-Each project aims to explore and demonstrate specific concepts related to mobile app development.

 ### Projects
-Here are the available projects in this repository:
+Here are the available pocs in this repository:

 1. Management States